A Statistician's Overview of Physics-Informed Neural Networks for Spatio-Temporal Data: Introduction

-Our goal in this paper is to present a statistically-minded overview of mechanistically-informed modeling in the presence of data and uncertainty.
-Note, we prefer the term ``mechanistically-informed'' to ``physics-informed'' because many mechanistic models for non-physical processes (e.g., invasive species in ecology, \citet{wikle2003hierarchical}) also follow this paradigm and it can be misleading to use the term ``physics'' for such processes.
-We will approach this from a general BHM perspective, incorporating both neural and statistical surrogate models for the mechanistic process (in our case, PDEs).
+Our goal in this paper is to present a statistically-minded overview of mechanistically-informed modeling in the presence of data and uncertainty to provide context in our discussion of PINNs.
+Note, although we generally use the PINN acronym due to its ubiquitous use in the literature, we prefer the term ``mechanistically-informed'' to ``physics-informed'' because many mechanistic models for non-physical processes (e.g., invasive species in ecology, \citet{wikle2003hierarchical}) also follow this paradigm and it can be misleading to use the term ``physics'' for such processes.
+We will illustrate how it is natural to consider a PINN within a traditional BHM as is commonly considered for dynamic spatio-temporal statistical models \citep[e.g., see][]{cressie2011statistics}; we call this a BHM-PINN.
 We first provide a brief historical overview of how mechanistic process information has been combined with data in various modeling paradigms.
 Throughout, we discuss issues of interest to statisticians, such as uncertainty in data, parameters, and process knowledge, as well as computational tractability.
-We then show how the PINN perspective fits naturally into a general BHM framework.

 Section \ref{sec:ProbOut} discusses the general problem at hand and introduces the relevant notation.
 Then, in Section \ref{sec:EarlyLiterature} we present a brief review of mechanistically-informed modeling from the perspective of variational data assimilation and optimal interpolation, as well as statistical approaches, with a focus on Bayesian and hierarchical Bayesian implementations to account for uncertainty.
 Section \ref{sec:4} describes PINNs and Bayesian-PINNs (B-PINNs) as well as connections to the aforementioned earlier literature.
-Section \ref{sec:GenMISM} discusses a general BHM framework that can accommodate mechanistically-driven process models (e.g., physical-statistical models and B-PINNs).
-We then demonstrate in Section \ref{sec:simul} this general approach with a B-PINN corresponding to a Burgers' equation mechanistic PDE via a simulation study.
+Section \ref{sec:BHM-PINN} discusses a how it is natural to include a B-PINN in a traditional BHM framework for dynamic spatio-temporal models, which we call a BHM-PINN.
+In Section \ref{sec:simul}, we apply the BHM-PINN framework to Poisson distributed spatio-temporal data where the latent process corresponds to a mechanistic PDE parameterized using Burgers' equation.
 We conclude with a brief overview and discussion of challenges in Section \ref{sec:Conclusion}.